Kiss with a Fist: Background

 The only way to express these extreme emotions is with extreme imagery, all of which is fantasism and nothing in the song is based on reality.

 Leona Lewis's "Bleeding Love" isn't actually about her bleeding and this song isn't actually about punching someone in the mouth."

 The single was performed on BBC Introducing and at Academy 1 as part of the release's promotion.
 The song is also a regular feature of the band's performance setlist, being performed at numerous festivals in and around the UK, including Glastonbury, Brighton, the NME Awards tour, the Ben & Jerry festival and the Electric Picnic among others.

-Florence further elaborated on her inspiration behind the song:
+Welch further elaborated on her inspiration behind the song:

 I was 16 or 17 when I wrote this.
 I'd just fallen in love for the first time, and I'd also started hanging out with an older group of people, watching how their relationships worked.

 There was this one couple who were so cool, but so visceral and so intense.
 The guy never hit the girl, but I saw her lamp him a couple of times, and she'd always give as good as she got.
 But it wasn't really physical violence, it was more about the fact that their animal passion for each other was the thing that was attractive for them.
 It was how joyful destruction can be, and how alluring it is to be in a relationship so fiery.
 There was never a dull moment when they were around.
 I don't know how they do it!
 I'm a conflict avoider.
 I think I write about such intense things because I'm actually really bad at expressing anger.